 But if it’s your family machine at home, the wear and tear will be much greater, and you would probably be best off investing a little more in a quality brand -- even if you don’t buy the most expensive model in the range.

 Getting the Most From Your Machine

-In order to make the most of your washing machine, you need to look after it.
+In order to make the most of your washer, you need to look after it.

 Two things are vital: getting the machine serviced, and getting it insured.

 Washing machine insurance allows you to get your machine repaired quickly and without fuss if something goes wrong.
 Look for a plan that offers 24/7 online account management so you can log a claim whenever you need to.

 Row.co.uk lets you make a claim more than once in each policy year, with a low excess and the ability to make flexible payments.